Main Article Content

-In this paper legitimation of targets for state-owned enterprises (SOEs) is studied.
-In particular the study is focused on how conflicting targets are legitimized in consolidated government accounts before and after Agenda 2030 was signed.
-At a UN summit in 2015, representatives of most countries signed an agreement to adopt 17 global goals on sustainability.
-This is to be realized by 2030, which explains the term Agenda 2030.
-SOEs are hybrid organizations which are guided by combinations of different principles i. e. from private companies and the public sector.
-Their operations are monitored and their performance is associated with the government which also serves as the active owner.
+The aim of this paper is to deepen the knowledge about legitimation practices in a political-economic text, namely, the consolidated government accounts.
+In particular the study is focused on how contested and conflicting rationalities and values are negotiated and legitimized in consolidated accounts before and after Agenda 2030 was signed.
 A discourse legitimation approach is used (van Leeuwen 2007, 2008) to study Swedish consolidated government accounts.
 The report is considered exemplary and the goals are ambitious.
-Since the introduction of Agenda 2030, the ultimate goals of SOEs have been rephrased and a configuration of the targets developed.
-The consolidated accounts become more political while other targets than economic ones gain prominence.
-This shift is legitimized by references to international corporations and commitments that are expected to serve as role models, implying that they are morally good companies contributing to a better world.
+Since the introduction of Agenda 2030, the ultimate goals of SOEs have been rephrased and the value configurations developed.
+The text becomes more political and other values than economic values gain status.
+This shift is legitimized by references to international commitments, that should act as role models, implying that they are morally good companies contributing to a better world.
 The Swedish government is constructed as the responsible parent who ensures progress.
-Hence, the global goals of Agenda 2030 are legitimized, while they in turn legitimize state ownership with the government as an active owner of companies.
+Hence, the global goals and Agenda 2030 are legitimized but they in turn legitimize state ownership and the government as an active owner of companies.

 How to Cite